Join us in the Journey

-When you enter our church, which is in the Trailside Shopping Center, you enter the church narthex.
+When you enter our church, you enter the church narthex.
 If you visit on a Sunday, a greeter will welcome you, hand you a bulletin, and help you navigate your way around!
 We have printed service texts of the Divine Liturgy available on the table along the North wall as you enter the church nave, the sacred space where the congregation worships.
 Our normal Sunday service is the Divine Liturgy of Saint John Chrysostom.
 You may follow the service text, or, if you prefer, simply close your eyes and enter into the Church’s beautiful worship of God.

 Following the Sunday Divine Liturgy, you are invited to join us for a “coffee hour” which is a good time to get to know our parish members and meet our priest!
 If you are not interested in social interaction at first, that’s fine!
 You are always welcome to follow your own pace and level of interest!

 How long are the services?